ahmedswar68/-an-e-commerce-platform/README.md

 # -an-e-commerce-platform
-Using Laravel and Vuejs and nuxtjs
+Using Laravel, Vuejs, nuxtjs and TTD